minicomp/ed/documentation.md

 The example from Raisin in the Sun shows us that we don't need much special markup for theater as long as we use CAPITAL LETTERS for speakers.
 Italics for directions are easy enough.
 Just use `*` around the words you want to italicize.

 *Narrative of the Life of Frederick Douglass* shows us an example of narrative that includes footnotes and quoted poetry.
 See the sections below for how to accomplish these different effects.
-A future release may include a special sidebar for a long narrative table of contents.

 ---